j-berg-au/BOUNDLESS/content/Character Creation/Mages/Classes/Riftcaller.md

 **Description**
-Mages who bind other creatures to serve them are called **Maestros**.
-These creatures could be undead, animals, spirits, or any other kind of creature.
+Mages who bind other creatures to serve them, calling the through rifts in the Aether, are known as **Riftcallers**.
+These creatures could be undead, animals, spirits, elementals, or any other kind of creature.

 **Playstyle**
-A Maestro summons creatures to fight alongside them, distracting enemies, and taking hits.
-A good Maestro will always have a Minion beside them, ready to take a hit for their master.
+A Riftcaller summons creatures to fight alongside them, distracting enemies, and taking hits.
+A good Riftcaller will always have a Minion beside them, ready to take a hit for their master.

 **Complexity:** ★★★★★